Difference Between Z-Test and Chi-Square

 Z test vs Chi square

-Z-test is typically used for dealing with problems relating to large samples (n>30).
+Z-test is used for dealing with problems relating to large samples (n>30).
 It is easier to use when the standard deviation is available.

 The Chi-square test was used for testing relationships between categorical values.
 The null hypotheses of the Chi-square say that two categorical variables in the population should be independent.